carjorvaz/macos-us-altgr-intl/README.md

 sudo cp us-altgr-intl.keylayout /Library/Keyboard\ Layouts
 ```

-You'll need to reboot so the new layout will apper in Settings.
+You'll need to reboot for the new layout to appear in System Settings.

 Tested to be working on macOS Sonoma 14.3.1.